alandtse/tesla/README.md

 ## Installation

-1. Use HACS after adding this `https://github.com/alandtse/tesla` as a custom repository.
+1. In HACS it's part of the default repo, just search and install `Tesla Custom`.
 Skip to 7.
 2. If no HACS, use the tool of choice to open the directory (folder) for your HA configuration (where you find `configuration.yaml`).
 3. If you do not have a `custom_components` directory (folder) there, you need to create it.
 4. In the `custom_components` directory (folder) create a new folder called `tesla_custom`.
 5. Download _all_ the files from the `custom_components/tesla_custom/` directory (folder) in this repository.
 6. Place the files you downloaded in the new directory (folder) you created.
 7. Restart Home Assistant.
+8. [Hard refresh the browser][hard-refresh].
-8. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Tesla Custom Integration".
+9. In the HomeAssistant UI, go to "Configuration" -> "Integrations" click "+" and search for "Tesla Custom Integration".
 If you are replacing core, remove the core integration before installing.

 <!---->